nlesc-recruit/cudawrappers/README.dev.md

 You need to install current NVIDIA drivers.
 Ideally the latest drivers.
 The earliest driver version we tested was `455.32`.
 Runnning `nvidia-smi` command will provide information about the installed driver and CUDA version.
 You can also see the details of the GPU device.

-You also need `CUDA 10` or newer, which can be installed in a Debian-like system with the following command:
+You also need `CUDA 10` or newer, which can be installed in a Debian-based system with the following command:

 ```shell
 sudo apt install nvidia-cuda-toolkit